Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Coupling and Moments' Estimations

 \begin{proof} Let $s \in [0, T)$ be fixed.
 By the construction \eqref{v}, we can rewrite Eq. \eqref{see} and Eq. \eqref{rd-y} on $[0, s]$ as

 with initial values $X_0=x$ and $Y_0=y$, respectively.
-Then Eq. \eqref{x-y-p} about $X-Y$ also holds ${\mathbb Q}_s$-a.s.
+Then Eq. \eqref{x-y-p} about $X-Y$ also holds ${\mathbb Q}_s$-a.s. by the equivalence between $\pp$ and ${\mathbb Q}_s$ on $\FFF_s$.
 Therefore, the pathwise estimate \eqref{x-y} is valid ${\mathbb Q}_s$-a.s., which in combination with the equality \eqref{M+} and the estimate \eqref{est-v} implies that

 Taking into account the fact in Lemma \ref{lm-R-} that $(\widetilde W_t)_{t \in [0, s]}$ is a $U$-valued cylindrical Wiener process under ${\mathbb Q}_s$, we arrive at